(No ratings)

 Some problems with the lungs are minor and are not cause for concern.
 However if symptoms have lasted for a month or more, even if they are minor, it is worth checking with a healthcare professional.
 A cough, shortness of breath, or excess mucus production that lingers for weeks are all worth getting looked at.

-Dr. Alysa Gail Ellis, MD graduated from University of Missouri-Kansas City School of Medicine in 2005.
-She has a state license in Missouri.
+Dr. Alysa G. Ellis, MD graduated from University of Missouri-Kansas City School of Medicine.
+She completed residency at St. Louis Children's Hospital.
+She is certified by the Board Certification: Allergy-Pediatric and has a state license in Missouri.

 Licensed In: Missouri

-Dr. Alysa Gail Ellis, MD is associated with these hospitals and organizations:
+Dr. Alysa G. Ellis, MD is associated with these hospitals and organizations:

-Dr. Alysa Gail Ellis, MD does not have any reviews yet, be the first to leave a review of Dr. Alysa Gail Ellis, MD here: Leave a Review
+Dr. Alysa G. Ellis, MD does not have any reviews yet, be the first to leave a review of Dr. Alysa G. Ellis, MD here: Leave a Review

 (No ratings)

-These charts describe general payments received by Dr. Alysa Gail Ellis, MD.
+These charts describe general payments received by Dr. Alysa G. Ellis, MD.
 Doctors may receive payments for a number of reasons, including meal compensation, travel compensation, and consulting.

 $29